Sign In / Sign Out

 In order to be eligible for this program, the applicant must satisfy all requirements listed below:

-Any Achievement applicant with a valid LSAT score on file with the LSAC or who registers for the LSAT will have their application and/or offer of admission withdrawn. *Any joint degree applicant admitted to the JD program (under (b) above) who does not also earn admission to the other graduate program for joint enrollment will have their admission to ASU Law rescinded.
-If you are interested in applying to the ASU Achievement Program please contact our office prior to applying or registering with LSAC.
+Any Achievement applicants with a valid LSAT score on file with the LSAC or who register for the LSAT will have their application and/or offer of admission withdrawn. *Any joint degree applicant admitted to the JD program (under (b) above) who does not also earn admission to the other graduate program for joint enrollment will have their admission to ASU Law rescinded.